OntimizeWeb/docs/_docs/10-structure.md

 * **CONFIG:** An object with application configuration parameters.
 Learn more [here]({{ base_path }}/guide/app-config/).

-As a rule, our app will be conformed by different logic blocks which may or may not interact with each.
+As a rule, our app will be conformed by different logic blocks (modules) which may or may not interact with each.
 Returning to our example customer management and accounts, it makes sense to have a block containing the logic related to the creation, editing, deleting .. customer and one with the logic of the accounts.

 As it is shown into the structure schema, the minimum logic blocks that every Ontimize Web app must contain are: